“When we’re deluded there’s a world to escape.

 In other words, we don’t require being saved from the game via some human-based religious solution, but simply need to learn how to play the game properly, and that knowledge begins to arise in us when we stop trying to change the game, and instead let the game change us.
 That’s what it is for, after all – to draw us out of our self-conscious absorption and contraction at the heart, and reveal to us the unconditional love that is at the very core of our true nature and condition.

-Still, if we allow such understanding to go to our head, fixating on it there as if it were some final revelation, rather than letting it sink into and open our heart, initiating the living embodiment of the principle, then we have merely added another story to the useless collection of shiny, empty bottles on the crowded shelf of ersatz enlightenment.
-In this game, everything must go.
-Indeed, as a sage once noted, one could possess a whole library of spiritual wisdom, and still not have the faintest clue as to who and what they really are.
+Still, if we allow such understanding to go to our head, fixating on it there as if it were some final revelation, rather than letting it penetrate our heart, then we have merely added another story to the useless collection of shiny, empty bottles on the crowded shelf of ersatz enlightenment.
+In this game, everything must be surrendered, especially our presumptions of wisdom.
+Indeed, as a sage once noted, one could possess a whole library of spiritual knowledge, and still not have the faintest clue as to who and what they really are.

 True liberation from ignorance is not a static accomplishment, nor a goal to be attained by some ego-mind after a long march up the mountain.
 It is already true of us from the very no-beginning — our primordial nature and condition.
 Moreover, it is an activity first and foremost — the functioning of an inconceivable love that will never abandon the world, regardless of its apparent problems and challenges, because the world has never been other than ourselves.